ENCCS/max-coe-workshop/content/day5/yambo-tutorial.md

 In this tutorial you will learn how to run a GW simulation using Yambo on a HPC machine.

-You will compute the quasiparticle corrections to the band structure of a free-standing single layer of MoS2 while learning about convergence studies, parallel strategies, and GPU calculations.
+You will compute the quasiparticle corrections to the band structure of a free-standing single layer of MoS{math}`_2` while learning about convergence studies, parallel strategies, and GPU calculations.

 In the end, you will obtain a quasiparticle band structure based on the simulations, the first step towards the reproduction of an ARPES spectrum.
-Beware: we won't use fully converged parameters, so the final result should not be considered very accurate.
+Beware: we will not use fully converged parameters, so the final result should not be considered very accurate.

 ```{figure} img/mos2.png
 :scale: 40%
 ```

-*MoS2 monolayer (top and side views).
+*MoS{math}`_2` monolayer (top and side views).
 Gray: Mo atoms, yellow: S atoms.*

 ## Many-body corrections to the DFT band gap